 Exploring Pre-Qualification for a Mortgage Loan: Engaging in the pre-approval process provides insights into the suitable purchase price range and offers an estimate of your prospective monthly payment.

-Take Advantage of Aggressive Mortgage Programs that Help People Buy a Home or Refinance after a Bankruptcy.
+New Mortgage Programs to Help People Buy a Home or Refinance after a Bankruptcy

 The most likely reason that this myth persists is that generally, a bankruptcy public record will stay on your credit report for up to seven years.
 This does not mean that you cannot buy a home again within those seven years.